Personalized marketing is becoming the new normal

 Getting started with your home builder personalization strategy

 You will see the greatest return when you have clear objectives.
 Define your goals first and understand what factors influence your customers’ decisions.
 In other words, only plan to collect information you’re actually going to use.
 If you’re not going to use their zip code to provide a better experience, then don’t ask for it.
 This type of planning will help you determine what data is most important, and how you should go about collecting it.

 After you’ve defined clear and measurable goals, the next step is to evaluate the data you already have.
 Then you can assess the state of your personalization efforts so you know where you stand, and what you need to build upon to meet your goals.
 If you have very little information about your users, consider third-party sources for augmenting customer profiles with additional information.

 Personalization should extend well beyond the home builder web site

 Building a profile and providing a personalized experience isn’t limited to just your website.
-You must consider all channels, both digital and physical — including mobile applications, email, online sales follow-up, and physical signage or sales center.
+You must consider all channels, both digital and physical — including mobile applications, email marketing, online sales follow-up, and physical signage or sales center.
 How much better do you think your buyer will feel when she shows up to the design studio and sees “Welcome Karen” written on the chalkboard?
 Personalization can be a powerful tool.

 Start small, and consider your resources